Calf Muscles: The Overlooked Key to Staying Active, Steady, and Strong

 ** Keep your core engaged and your movements controlled.
 Make sure your heels lift straight up.

-2. Place the ball of one foot on the roll with the heel on the ground.
+• Place the ball of one foot on a rolled-up towel or yoga block with your heel grounded.

 ** Keep your hips over your heels and shoulders over your hips.